Meet our head gardener - Matthew Scott

 Head gardener, Emmetts Garden

 It takes more than your average Joe to be head gardener at Emmetts Garden.
 Not only do you need practical experience, but you need a strong understanding of conservation in order to look after the nineteenth century garden design and exotic collections gathered from across the world.
-A year after joining Emmetts Garden we talked to head gardener Matthew Scott about his work and experience with the National Trust.
+We talked to head gardener Matthew Scott about his work and experience with the National Trust, and the challenges he faces.

 What is it like gardening for the National Trust, and how is it different to other gardens?